silviamaggi/smd-com/_posts/2022-12-29-design-digested-37.md

   - comfort culture
   - photography
 description: "Design, Digested 37 – Slowing down, as the end the year approaches, and suggesting reads about rest, comfort culture and more."
-excerpt: "Slowing down, as the end the year approaches, and suggesting reads about rest, comfort culture and more."
+excerpt: "As the end the year approaches, it's time to slow down."
 featuredimage: true
 featimage-alt: ""
 featimage-class: 'u-featured'